Monday, June 23, 2025

 They Should Rethink Their Choice

-I have listened to African Americans, who have turned their back on the Democrats.
-I am not a Democrat or Republican and have voted for both parties.
+I have listened to African Americans who have turned their back on the Democrats.
+I am not a Democrat or a Republican, and I have voted for both parties.
 On this issue, however, I side with the Democrats.
-Often when Biden advanced legislation that would have benefited African Americans, such as the John Lewis Voting Rights Act, it was voted down by Sen. John Manchin, Democrat West Virginia, who held the party hostage, and Kyrsten Sinema, Democrat Arizona, after benefiting from donors who believed in her.
+Often, when Biden advanced legislation that would have benefited African Americans, such as the John Lewis Voting Rights Act, it was voted down by Sen. John Manchin, Democrat of West Virginia, who held the party hostage, and Kyrsten Sinema, Democrat of Arizona, after receiving money from donors who supported her.
 Their votes were crucial to the slim Democratic majority in the Senate.
-Republicans and the conservative-leaning Supreme Court also played a major role in dismantling the president's agenda, such as the student loan forgiveness program.
+Republicans and the conservative-leaning Supreme Court also played a significant role in dismantling the president's agenda, such as the student loan forgiveness program.

 Biden bashers also claim Trump poured money into historically black colleges and universities.
 If so, it was done to curtail black enrollment at predominantly white colleges.
 It is the oldest trick in the White Supremacy playbook.
 For example, when the Supreme Court outlawed segregation in public education in 1954, Southern States rushed to upgrade segregated schools or abide by Plessy v.
 Ferguson 1896.
 In other words, they sought to stalemate or hinder the court's decision.

-President Biden and the Democrats have enacted legislation beneficial to the black community despite setbacks or what critics may claim.
-At the height of COVID-19, the American Rescue Plan of 2021 issued stimulus checks to struggling Americans.
+President Biden and the Democrats have enacted legislation beneficial to the African American community despite what critics may claim.
+At the height of the COVID-19 pandemic, the American Rescue Plan of 2021 issued stimulus checks to struggling Americans.
 It also provided parents $300.00 a month for each child under six and $200.00 for those between the ages of six and eighteen.
 It lifted millions of kids from poverty before its demise and could be resurrected with Republican support.
 Moreover, the historic bipartisan Infrastructure Investment and Jobs Act has allocated billions for roads, bridges, and other projects in so-called red and blue States, translating into construction opportunities for young black men.
-And to stimulate the supply chain after the COVID-19 shutdown, Democrats passed the Inflation Reduction Act that capped the cost of Insulin at $35.00 and added jobs.
-Lastly, The Emmitt Till Anti-Lynching Act finally saw the light of day nearly seventy years after the young boy was brutally murdered, something his mother and others fought so hard for.
+And to stimulate the supply chain after the COVID-19 shutdown, Democrats passed the Inflation Reduction Act, which capped the cost of Insulin at $35.00 and added jobs.
+Lastly, the Emmett Till Anti-Lynching Act finally saw the light of day nearly seventy years after the young boy was brutally murdered, something his mother and others fought so hard for.

 Aside from passing historic pieces of legislation, Democrats claim to be keeping White Supremacists or MAGA Republicans at bay, who long for the past.
 It is believed by many that they desire to overturn the 13th, 14th, and 15th Amendments to the Constitution and undo the 1954 ruling on segregation in public education if Trump is re-elected and Republicans take control of Congress.
 Such actions would dismantle the hard work of the Civil Rights Movement.